NatTuck/khoury-ntuck/courses/2017/09/cs4550/notes/00intro/notes.md

 layout: default
 ---

 # The Web

 What is the web?

- - HTTP
+ - Protocols: HTTP, URLs
- - URLs
+ - Content Standards: HTML / CSS / JS
- - HTML / CSS / JS
+ - Data Conventions: JSON, REST

 What is web development?